Support programmes

 Daring new ideas situated at the very start of the R&D-cycle are as welcome as research that is multi- or interdisciplinary.
 Applicants propose their own topics (bottom-up); no themes are imposed.
 The size of applicant teams may vary from individual researchers to multi-partner conglomerates.
 The programme indeed offers opportunities for cooperation between research teams within and even (in a more limited way) outside of Flanders.
 Bi- or multilateral projects encompassing structural collaboration with researchers in a series of other countries in Europe are possible as part of the WEAVE programme, which is integrated in the fundamental projects.

-To create a level playing field, the programme for projects on fundamental research is divided in a junior competition, for applicants with PhD seniority of no more than 12 years, and a senior competition for applicants with PhD seniority of more than 12 years.
+To create a level playing field, the programme for projects on fundamental research is divided in a junior competition, for applicants with postdoctoral seniority of no more than 12 years, and a senior competition for applicants with postdoctoral seniority of more than 12 years.

 The programme for fundamental research projects thus distinguishes itself from funding schemes addressing applied research (or experimental development) on the one hand and schemes supporting strategic basic research, involving innovation potential in the long term, on the other.